Low-Density Graph Codes for slow fading Relay Channels: Numerical Results

 \subsubsection{Scenario 2}

-\begin{itemize} \item The average SNR of the independent interuser channels is 12dB higher than the average SNR on the source-destination link. \item The average SNR of the relay-destination link is 4dB higher than the average SNR on the source-destination link. \item The coding rate is $R_c = 0.45$ and the cooperation level is $\beta = 0.5$. \end{itemize} Here, we imitated the channel conditions used in \cite{hu2007ldp}.
-These channel conditions are optimistic, allowing a high coding-rate for the source-relay channel.
-Fig. \ref{fig: rate=0.45, beta=0.5, interuser=12} illustrates the WER of an irregular $(\lambda_1(x), \rho_1(x), \lambda_2(x), \rho_2(x))$ rate-compatible root-LDPC code with left and right degree distributions given by the polynomials
+\begin{itemize} \item The average SNR of the independent interuser channels is 12dB higher than the average SNR on the source-destination link. \item The average SNR of the relay-destination link is 4dB higher than the average SNR on the source-destination link. \item The coding rate is $R_c = 0.45$ and the cooperation level is $\beta = 0.5$. \end{itemize} Here, we imitated the channel conditions used in \cite{hu2007ldp}\footnote{We use the same distribution of the fading and the same average SNR.
+However, in \cite{hu2007ldp}, the source keeps transmitting in the second frame, so that a direct comparison between our code and the performance of the code proposed in \cite{hu2007ldp} is not possible.}.
+The average SNR of the interuser channels is high with respect to the uplink channels, allowing a high coding-rate for the source-relay channel.
+We used an irregular $(\lambda_1(x), \rho_1(x), \lambda_2(x), \rho_2(x))$ RCR-LDPC ensemble with left and right degree distributions given by the polynomials { } The coding rate for the interuser channel subcode $H_1$ is equal to $0.9$.